SirHoog/AIs-with-Grenade-Launchers-Fight/README.md

 ## ⚠️ Disclaimer
  I have no idea what category of machine learning I'm using.
- So, Please tell me what's wrong with my understanding so that future readers (if any 💀) may understand.
+So, please tell me what's wrong with my understanding so that future readers (if any 💀) may understand.

  Machine Learning is so complicated, I don't even know what I did.
 I guess I mixed multiple different approaches.
 If you want to help me out, check [this](https://en.wikipedia.org/wiki/Machine_learning#Approaches) out.